lxc/incus/doc/howto/projects_confine.md

 ## Confine projects to specific Incus users

 Incus can be configured to dynamically create projects for all users in a specific user group.
-This is usually achived by having some users be a member of the `incus` group but not the `incus-admin` group.
+This is usually achieved by having some users be a member of the `incus` group but not the `incus-admin` group.

 Make sure that all user accounts that you want to be able to use Incus are a member of this group.